imanel/websocket-ruby/README.md

 For examples on how to use WebSocket Ruby see examples directory in the repository.
 Provided examples are fully working servers - they are passing full autobahn compatibility suit.

+## Native extension

+WebSocket gem is written in pure Ruby, without any dependencies or native extensions and still is one of the fastest implementations of WebSocket API.
+However, if you want to increase it's speed even further, I created additional gem with dedicated native extensions for both C and Java.
+Those extensions provide 20-30% increate in speed(more accurate comparision can be found in autobahn test results)

+In order to use native extension just install [websocket-native](http://github.com/imanel/websocket-ruby-native) gem or add it to Gemfile - WebSocket will automatically detect and load it.

 ## License

 (The MIT License)